tdg5/reqless-py/README.md

 ### Stats

-One of the selling points of `qless` is that it keeps stats for you about your underpants hijinks.
+One of the selling points of `reqless` is that it keeps stats for you about your underpants hijinks.
 It tracks the average wait time, number of jobs that have waited in a queue, failures, retries, and average running time.
 It also keeps histograms for the number of jobs that have waited _x_ time, and the number